phorward/libphorward/doc/phorward.md

 **Definition:**

-pboolean parray_subsort( parray* array, size_t from, size_t to )
+void parray_subsort( parray* array, size_t from, size_t to )

 **Usage:**

-Sorts *array* between the elements *from* and *to* according to the sort-function that was set for the list.
+Sorts *array* between the elements *from* and *to* according to the sort-function that was set for the array.

 To sort the entire array, use [parray_sort()](#fn_parray_sort).